José Figueres Ferrer: Career after presidency

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

-Private life
+Personal life

 Figueres married Henrietta Boggs from the United States in 1941.
 They had two children, Muni and José Martí, before the marriage ended in divorce in 1954.
 He later married Karen Olsen Beck, also from the United States.
 They had four children: José María, Karen Christiana, Mariano and Kirsten.
 His wife was a member of the country's Legislative Assembly.

 He was a good friend of the Governor of Puerto Rico, Luis Muñoz Marín, praising his political achievements in one of his essays.

 His son, José María, also served as president from 1994 to 1998.
-His daughter, Muni Figueres Boggs, is the current Ambassador from Costa Rica to the United States.
-His other daughter, Christiana Figueres, is a Costa Rican diplomat who served from 2010 to 2016 as the Executive Secretary of the UN Framework Convention on Climate Change (UNFCCC), and is widely considered to be the architect of the Paris Agreement.
+His daughter, Muni Figueres Boggs, was a former Ambassador from Costa Rica to the United States.
+His other daughter, Christiana, is a Costa Rican diplomat who served from 2010 to 2016 as the Executive Secretary of the UN Framework Convention on Climate Change (UNFCCC), and is widely considered to be the architect of the Paris Agreement.

+Death

+He died on 8 June 1990 in San José aged 83 from natural causes.
+He was given a state funeral by the government and his former comrades who fought with him in the 1948 & 1955 revolutions.
+After the funeral, his remains were taken to La Lucha Sin Fin, his farm which he owned since 1928.